 Nail polish on a wall is essentially paint on top of paint.
 It is difficult to remove because you’re trying to remove just one layer of the paint.
 It can be removed, but will take some time and scrubbing.
 Surprisingly, nail polish remover is not the answer in this case.
 It will only make the problem worse by smudging the polish and removing the paint.
-Here’s what to do.
+The same is true for rubbing alcohol; although it will work to remove the nail polish, it will take the wall paint off along with it.
+Here’s what to do instead.

 You Will Need:

 - If the paint is still wet, immediately go wipe it off with a cloth!
 (Be sure to wipe with a lifting motion so you don’t smear the polish over the wall.)

 - If the paint has dried, there are three things you can try.
 First, very carefully apply another coat of nail polish over the polish on the wall.
 The fresh nail polish will soften and dissolve the old nail polish so that both can then be easily wiped off.
 Give it a minute to work, then wipe it off with a lifting motion.

 - Another option is to allow the polish to fully dry.
 This can be hastened by rubbing an ice cube over the polish.
 Then, very carefully scrape the polish off the wall with a razor blade.